 - In 2009, 99.5% of children in Latino families in Montana were U.S. citizens.

 Immigrant, Latino, and Asian entrepreneurs and consumers add millions of dollars and thousands of jobs to Montana’s economy.

 - The 2014 purchasing power of Latinos in Montana totaled $727 million—an increase of 755% since 1990.
 Asian buying power totaled $246 million—an increase of 515% since 1990, according to the Selig Center for Economic Growth at the University of Georgia.

 - Montana’s 646 Asian-owned businesses had sales and receipts of $142.8 million and employed 1,735 people in 2007, the last year for which data is available.
 The state’s 1,131 Latino-owned businesses had sales and receipts of $161 million and employed 2,436 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to Montana’s economy as workers.
+Immigrants are important to Montana’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Montana, the state would lose $96.3 million in economic activity, $42.8 million in gross state product, and approximately 720 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Unauthorized immigrants pay taxes.

 - Unauthorized immigrants in Montana paid $3.2 million in state and local taxes in 2012, which includes $977,000 in sales taxes, $838,000 in personal income taxes, and $1.4 million in property taxes, according to data from the Institute for Taxation and Economic Policy.